JustinTimperio/fibheap/README.md

 - `Delete(data t) error`: Removes the value with the given data from the heap.
 - `GetPriority(data t) (priority float64)`: Returns the priority of the value with the given data in the heap.
 - `ExtractPriority(data t) (priority float64)`: Returns the priority of the value with the given data in the heap and then extracts it from the heap.
-- `ExtractValue(data t) (t, float64)`: Returns the data and priority of the value with the given data in the heap and then extracts it from the heap.
+- `Extract(data t) (t, float64)`: Returns the data and priority of the value with the given data in the heap and then extracts it from the heap.
 - `Stats() string`: Returns some basic debug information about the heap.